 It is hoped that this report has highlighted the advantages of maintaining a Direct Labour Organisation, some of the unique difficulties experienced by the Organisation, and how important it is for the Council to retain its services as part of the Local Authority's structure.
 As has been mentioned in previous reports it is worth noting that in many Local Government services it is not just a question of "quantity" and "cost' but, more importantly, a question of "quality" and "service".
-Whilst this is always the Department's objective, this has become exceedingly difficult to achieve due to the increased areas of work for which the Department has to compete and is required to prove "value for money" at all times.

-RP Jackson MIMBA Director of Dundee Contract Services 21 June 2002 David K Dorward CPFA Director of Finance 21 June 2002
+RP Jackson MIMBA Director of Dundee Contract Services 23 June 2003 David K Dorward CPFA Director of Finance 23 June 2003